Rhododendrons

 Rhododendron arboreum

-In its widest sense, this species has an extensive distribution in Asia, from Pakistan eastwards to montane areas of northern Thailand and Vietnam, with isolated subspecies in mountains of South India, the Nilgiri rhododendron (R. arboreum ssp. nilagiricum), and in Sri Lanka, R. arboreum ssp. zeylanicum.
+In its widest sense, this species has an extensive distribution in Asia, from Pakistan eastwards to montane areas of northern Thailand and Vietnam, with isolated subspecies in mountains of South India, the Nilgiri rhododendron, ssp. nilagiricum, and in Sri Lanka, ssp. zeylanicum.
 These subspecies are regarded as separate species by some authorities.

-In the Annapurna area, central Nepal, where these pictures were taken, Rhododendron arboreum, when flowering, adds a reddish or pinkish tinge to the large tracts of forest.
+When flowering, Rhododendron arboreum adds a reddish or pinkish tinge to large tracts of forest, here in the Annapurna area, central Nepal.
 (Photos copyright © by Kaj Halberg)

 Various flower colours of Rhododendron arboreum.
 (Photos copyright © by Kaj Halberg)